Old-Farmer/preview-buffer.nvim/README.md

 Vscode preview tab like feature in neovim.

 This plugin automatically choose an unmodified buffer as a preview buffer, every new buffer will replace the previous preview buffer.
-This plugin is useful if you don't want to have a lot of buffers in the buffer list
+This plugin is useful if you don't want to have a lot of buffers in the buffer list.

-## Installation & Confiuration
+## Installation & Configuration

 Use your favourate plugin manager, e.g. neovim built-in plugin manager in 0.12